 Another downside of a lot of prisms is eye relief.
 The ACOG famously had only 1.5 inches of eye relief and was typically derided for this.
 The Swampfox Trihawk does a bit better, providing 2.4 inches of eye relief.
 That’s still a little short, but overall not terrible or inconvenient.

 Getting behind the Trihawk and getting on target isn’t an issue.
 The optic is very easy to use and provides enough magnification to increase your effective precision and your ability to identify a target.
+It doesn’t break the bank either, I have an 80 percent lower that cost more than this thing.
 The optic is clear, easy to use, and comes ready to rock and roll.

 Specifications: Swampfox Trihawk 3X Prism Sight

 Length: 4.55 inches